oxidecomputer/omicron/wicket/README.md

  * Disaster Recovery
  * Minimal rack update / emergency update

-Wicket is built on top of [crossterm](https://github.com/crossterm-rs/ crossterm) and [tui-rs](https://github.com/fdehau/tui-rs), although the objects themselves, and the placement of objects on the screen is nearly 100% custom.
+Wicket is built on top of [crossterm](https://github.com/crossterm-rs/crossterm) and [tui-rs](https://github.com/fdehau/tui-rs), although the objects themselves, and the placement of objects on the screen is mostly custom.

 # Navigating